7 Things To Avoid While Driving An Automatic Transmission Car

 - 10 Things you should NEVER do with a Manual Car

 - White Smoke From Exhaust: Main Causes and How to Fix

 Driving Hard Without Warming Up The Engine

 It’s a blunder, especially in the winter season.
 The oil thickens and moves slowly when the weather is cold.
 Give the fuel a minute to run into the transmission and all of its parts.
 If you shift into gear and start driving at high speed from the beginning, it will lead to severe internal damage.

-Habits you should avoid when driving an automatic
+Habits you should avoid when driving an automatic transmission in this video

 Keeping The Fuel Tank Low

 An automatic car largely depends on fluid pressure to run properly.
 Fuel also helps a vehicle’s engine and other elements to stay cool and lubricated.
 So, these will wear out a lot faster if you continuously keep the tank low on fluid.